0xProject/0x-settler/README.md

     end
 ```

 Using the Batch functionality we can do one or more transfers from either the User or the Market Maker.
-Allowing us to take either a buy token fee or a sell token fee, or both, during OTC order settlement.
+Allowing us to take either a buy token fee or a sell token fee, or both, during RFQ order settlement.

-This allows us to achieve **no custody** during this flow and is an extremely gas efficient way to fill OTC orders with fees.
+This allows us to achieve **no custody** during this flow and is an extremely gas efficient way to fill RFQ orders with fees.

 ### Uniswap VIP sell token fees via Permit2